zhixiangteoh/tP/docs/DeveloperGuide.md

 Theses three methods will be reused in the children classes based on the current mode.

  Three Parsers will parse inputs from user and turns them to valid arguments for Command object creation.
- NormalParser will create NormalCommand, DeckParser will create DeckCommand and GameParser will create GameCommand.
+ NormalParser will return NormalCommand, DeckParser will return DeckCommand and GameParser will return GameCommand.
- And all three can create everywher Command such as ExitCommand.
+ And all three can create everywhere Command such as ExitCommand.

 #### Commands